Future of the Cryosphere

 Questionnaire courtesy of The King's Centre for Visualization in Science

 DiscussHow do individual lifestyle choices influence global climate change?
 Can one person really make a difference?
 Brainstorm and share ideas for changes in your lifestyle that you and your classmates and families can make.

 Get a sense how much the temperature may increase

-- First, go to the Climate Wizard Site and select the Map of change (in temperature) showing the United States.
+- First, go to the Climate Wizard Site (more info) and select the Map of change (in temperature) showing the United States.

 - Next, on the left under Future Climate Model, select the High A2 "Emission Scenario" and the "Ensemble Highest" General Circulation Model.
 Set the Time Period to Mid Century (2050s), and choose Map of Change.
 Select the Average Temperature measurement.

 - Once you have observed the changes in the time period 2050, change the time period to the 2080s.

 - Check the Factoid box in the upper right corner of the map to reveal climate-related facts from different locations across the nation.

 Zoom into your home state, region, or city on the ClimateWizard map to see the predicted future changes in temperature.